Procurement is a complex part of a global business that carries serious commercial and regulatory risks.

 A critical component to tackling each of these issues is enterprise contract management software, which sees contracts as live documents enshrining all risks and obligations incumbent upon an organization.

 Indeed, good risk management begins with good contract management.
 With enterprise contract management, you can identify and manage risk throughout the contract lifecycle with proactive insights.
-A configurable risk model helps track risks across different categories, such as financial, contractual, performance and third party.
+A configurable risk model helps track risks across different categories, such as financial, contractual, performance, and third parties.

 Let's look at how each of the above challenges is addressed through contract management software.